derpyasianpanda/classroots/README.md

 connect through things like shared locations, interests, or educational styles.

 ## How We Built it
-We created the front-end with React and the backend with Express, using Firebase to handle database transactions.
+We created the front-end with React and used Firebase to handle the backend

-We also used passportJS for user authentication and authorization